lucemhealth-archive/easy-jsonapi/README.md

 ## License

-rack-jsonapi is released under the [MIT License](http://www.opensource.org/licenses/MIT).
+easy-jsonapi is released under the [MIT License](http://www.opensource.org/licenses/MIT).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/rack-jsonapi.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/rack-jsonapi/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/easy-jsonapi.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/easy-jsonapi/blob/master/CODE_OF_CONDUCT.md).

 ## Code of Conduct

-Everyone interacting in the rack-jsonapi project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/rack-jsonapi/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the easy-jsonapi project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/easy-jsonapi/blob/master/CODE_OF_CONDUCT.md).